cortax/EAI_dog_challenge/README.md

 The performance on the Stanford dogs dataset were immediate.
 Some tests were made on training a CNN from scratch, but the performance could hardly get above random within 30 minutes of training.
 Retraining Inception-v3 using the proposed method in the documentation easily led to 40% validation accuracy only with a new FC layer, this is about half of the state-of-the-art performance in 30 minutes.

 The training approach we use here relies on learning rate ladder.
-Basically, a learning rate is used for 10 epochs and then divided by 10.
-The ladder contains 4 steps for a total of 40 epochs.
+Basically, a learning rate is used for 5 epochs and then divided by 10.
+The ladder contains 3 steps for a total of 15 epochs.
 This process is repeated several times by gradually unlocking more and more inception blocks.
-This is done 3 times, which means a total of 120 learning epochs.
+This is done 3 times, which means a total of 45 learning epochs.
 This decision of retraining deeper layers is motivated by the availability of a moderate amount of data, diminishing the risk of overfitting.
+Also, the number of epochs is chosen so that the overall training takes less than 4 hours.